marco-yue/theme-academic-cv/content/blog/01CHATGPT_API_Agent/index.md

 ### Example of CartPole environment

+The **CartPole environment** is a classic benchmark in reinforcement learning and control theory.
+It simulates a simple yet challenging problem: balancing a pole on a cart.

+{{< figure src="CartPole.png" id="CartPole">}}

+**Setup:**
+A pole is attached to a cart via a hinge, and the cart can move left or right along a track.

+**State Variables:**
+- **Cart's Position:** The location of the cart on the track.
+- **Cart's Velocity:** The speed at which the cart is moving.
+- **Pole's Angle:** The angle of the pole relative to the vertical.
+- **Pole's Angular Velocity:** The rate at which the pole's angle is changing.

+**Actions:**
+Typically, the agent can take one of two actions:
+- Apply a force to move the cart **left**
+- Apply a force to move the cart **right**

+**Objective:**
+The goal is to keep the pole balanced upright for as long as possible.
+The agent usually receives a reward (often +1) for each time step that the pole remains balanced.

+**Dynamics:**
+The environment is challenging due to its unstable dynamics.
+Even a small deviation in the pole’s angle can lead to a fall, requiring quick and accurate adjustments by the agent.

-You can integrate the GPT API with a Gym environment by setting up an interface that translates the environment’s state into a textual prompt and then interprets the model’s output as an action.
+You can then integrate the GPT API with a Gym environment by setting up an interface that translates the environment’s state into a textual prompt and then interprets the model’s output as an action.

 - **State Representation**: Convert the current state (observations) of your Gym environment into a text description.